Jeffin28/jeffin28/README.md

 - 🔭 I’m currently working on ...Embedded & cloud computing
 - 🌱 I’m currently learning ...Azure | Aws | Ibm | Cloud computing
 - 👯 I’m looking to collaborate on ... anyone😄
-- 🤔 I’m looking for help with azure_pubsub_ESP8266 with AWS..more clearly listening on multiple port!!😤
+- 🤔 I’m looking for help with azure_pubsub_ESP8266 with AWS..more clearly listening on multiple encrypted port!!😤
 - 💬 Ask me about on my domain
 - 📫 How to reach me: [My linkedin](http://linkedin.com/in/jeffin-mathew-28j)
 - 😄 Pronouns: jeff/jeffin 😎